EfeOzalpp/Exploratory-Interactive-WebApp/README.md

   </div>
 </div>

+---

-**Participatory Climate App** visualizes results of a short climate survey in an interactive 3D world.
+**Butterlfy Effect** visualizes results of a short climate survey in an interactive 3D world.
 Users receive personalized, color-coded feedback and can explore other results in an orbitable space.

 ---